-'Absolutely brutal': At least 1,000 newspapers and other publications across US face cutback dues to Covid-19 - Press Gazette
+'Absolutely brutal': At least 1,000 newspapers and other publications across US face cutbacks due to Covid-19 - Press Gazette

 Press Gazette reported last week how the News Media Alliance had written to President Donald Trump asking for assistance for the industry as it faces an “existential crisis”.

-After being shown Press Gazette’s research for this article, NMA head David Cavern renewed his call for assistance from the government.
+After being shown Press Gazette’s research for this article, NMA head David Chavern renewed his call for assistance from the government.

 “Covid-19 has caused a sharp contraction in advertising markets generally, which is putting a huge strain on news publishers,” he said.
 “And this is just at the moment when their journalism is more critical than ever.